Matakishi's tea house

 That's it for the planned furniture.
 Over the next few days I'll be moving in the boxes of terrain and scenery and posting more photos.
 There are a couple of pictures to hang on the walls including my glass sign and one or two comfort items on the catering side that haven't arrived yet.

 I've spent the last couple of evenings ferrying my scenery boxes into the cabin.
 The majority of it is in place now bar a couple of items that are still in my workshop in hard to reach places.
+There's still plenty of room around the table.

 The next (and last) items to be moved in are my role playing books and boxed games which will go on the shelves.
 As you can see, the shelves are being used as a holding area for other stuff at the moment.
 I hope to get all the books and games moved and installed this weekend.